 - Reputation management in the market

-To have prepared “landmines” should come across a rival in the market.
+To have prepared “landmines” should your sales teams come across a rival in the market.
 Using simple and accessible tools such as battle cards and SWOT analysis, sales teams can better position themselves against competitors and win more competitive deals.
-By understanding their competitor’s current strategy and future moves, the senior management can control the market better.
+By understanding your competitor’s current strategy and future moves, senior management can control the market better.
 Make better decisions based on Intelligence and not guesswork.

 Marketing Intelligence Versus Business Intelligence.
 What’s the Difference?
 Well, we discussed what Business Intelligence and Competitive Intelligence are and the differences and benefits of each one.
 And these intelligence tool sets are clearly used differently, but one looks internally and the other externally.